Swedish Sugar Cookies are a classic Scandinavian Christmas cookie ~ they’re deliciously simple and colorful!

 - Cream the softened butter, sugar, vanilla and egg well, until everything is combined and fluffy.

-- Form into balls about 1 1/2 inches in diameter and roll in sugar.
+- Form into balls about 1 inch in diameter and roll in sugar or sprinkles to coat well.

 - Place on an ungreased cookie sheet and bake until they just start to brown around the edges, about 10 minutes.

 - Let the cookies cool briefly on the baking sheet and then move to a cooling rack.
-Sprinkle with a little more sugar while hot.
+Sprinkle with a little more sugar or sprinkles while hot if needed.

 Notes